Edison Ndreca

-Edison Ndreca (born 5 July 1994) is an Albanian professional footballer who plays as a left-back for Albanian club FK Kukësi in the Kategoria Superiore.
+Edison Ndreca (born 5 July 1994) is an Albanian professional footballer who plays as a left-back for Albanian club Egnatia in the Kategoria Superiore.

 Club career

 Ndreca was a member of the KF Laçi under-19 side for 2 years between 2011 and 2013, where he featured in 52 games and scored 13 goals, which earned him a promotion to the senior team ahead of the 2013–14 season.

 On 2 June 2018, Ndreca agreed personal terms and joined Teuta until June 2020.
 After only six months and limited with playing time, Ndreca joined KS Kastrioti in January 2019.